sanyal06/aws-labs-1/SAA-Lab01.md

 | HTTPS  | TCP  | 443  | Anywhere  | 0.0.0.0/0  |

 These rules are not perfect but will suffice our requirement as of now.
 We will be changing them in sometime.
-In ideal scenario these rules should look like the picture below.
+In ideal scenario these rules should look like mentioned below.
 Can you identify the difference?

 #### My-BastionHost-SG